Gallery-of-Kaeon/Kaeon-JS/README.md

 JavaScript dependencies are handled by the require function, and the entire frontend of the application is managed through the DOM.

-* To provide a wrapper module that allows the same code to be used on the browser or on node.js for common tasks such as opening files or retrieving console input.

 * To provide a JavaScript based [Kaeon FUSION](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/README.md) interpreter, and to provide the option for a Kaeon FUSION file to act as the main file in place of a JavaScript file.